cloudogu/gitops-playground/docs/content-loader/content-loader.md

 # Content Loader Documentation

 This documentation shows the Content Loader feature and its usage.

-The Content Loader offers the ability of hooking into the GitOps Playground (GOP) installation to deliver your own content.
+Content Loader offers the ability of hooking into the GitOps Playground (GOP) installation process, allowing for customization of what is pushed to Git.
+This can be used to deploy your own content, e.g. your own applications, or adding tenants to Argo CD, etc.

 Example for a GOP content repository: